-Caitlin joined MASS in 2018 as an architect with a background in food and farming; she brings to the firm an interdisciplinary focus on environmental, economic, and social justice in the food system.
-She directs the Food System Design Lab at MASS, and is leading projects around the country including the Stone Barns Center for Food & Agriculture, the Poughkeepsie Public Market, and the Pepper Place Pavilion.
+Caitlin joined MASS in 2018 as an architect with a background in food and farming.
+In her role directing MASS’s Food System Design Lab, she develops interdisciplinary research at the intersection of food systems, regional ecologies, and the built environment.
+Caitlin is leading design projects around the country including the Stone Barns Center for Food & Agriculture, the Poughkeepsie Public Market, and the Pepper Place Pavilion.

 Caitlin lives with her family in East Haddam, Connecticut, where they own and operate an organic vegetable and cut flower farm.
-She has taught advanced architecture studios at the Yale School of Architecture, Columbia GSAPP, and Cornell AAP, and previously worked at firms in New York City and Connecticut.
+She is a professor at the Yale School of Architecture, and has previously taught at Columbia GSAPP, Cornell AAP and the Harvard Graduate School of Design.

 Her work on urban flood control in Las Vegas was awarded the Holcim Foundation for Sustainable Construction Gold Prize.
 Caitlin studied biochemistry at Wesleyan University and received her Masters of Architecture from Yale School of Architecture, where she received the Henry Adams Medal.
 She is a registered architect with licenses in Connecticut and Massachusetts.